Facilitator Training Series (Wiser): Introduction to Facilitation and Debriefing (FTS: INTRO FAC & DEBRIEF)

 In support of improving patient care, the University of Pittsburgh is jointly accredited by the Accreditation Council for Continuing Medical Education (ACCME), the Accreditation Council for Pharmacy Education (ACPE), and the American Nurses Credentialing Center (ANCC), to provide continuing education for the healthcare team.

-The University of Pittsburgh School designates this live activity for a maximum of 4.0 AMA PRA Category 1 Credits™.
+The University of Pittsburgh School designates this blended activity for a maximum of 4.0 AMA PRA Category 1 Credits™.
 Physicians should claim only the credit commensurate with the extent of their participation in the activity.

 Other health care professionals will receive a certificate of attendance confirming the number of contact hours commensurate with the extent of participation in this activity.